Vitas Gerulaitis

 Vytautas "Vitas" Kevin Gerulaitis (July 26, 1954 – September 17, 1994) was an American professional tennis player.
 He was ranked world No. 3 in men's singles by the Association of Tennis Professionals (ATP) in 1978.
 Gerulaitis won the men's singles title at the December 1977 Australian Open, and the men's doubles title at the 1975 Wimbledon Championships, partnering with Sandy Mayer.
 Gerulaitis also won two Italian Opens in 1977 and 1979, and the 1978 WCT Finals.

 Early life

+Gerulaitis was named for 15th century Lithuanian King Vytautas the Great, a name Gerulaitis shared with his father.

 Born to Lithuanian immigrant parents in Brooklyn, New York, Gerulaitis grew up in Howard Beach, Queens, attended Archbishop Molloy High School in Queens, and graduated in 1971.
-He attended Columbia College of Columbia University with the class of 1975 for one year, then dropped out to pursue tennis full-time.
+He attended Columbia College of Columbia University for one year, before dropping out to pursue his tennis career full-time.

 Gerulaitis was nicknamed "The Lithuanian Lion".
 His younger sister Ruta was also a professional tennis player; both siblings' native language was Lithuanian.